owl-lisp/owl/readme.txt

 most of the bytecode to C, and --usual-suspects compiles typically used functions.
 To make programs run faster, one can use for example:

-  $ ol --native -o test.c test.scm && gcc -O2 -o test test.c
+  $ ol -O2 -o test.c test.scm && gcc -O2 -o test test.c

 DOCUMENTATION